josephmontes/VAA/README.md

 - Thank you for checking out my first research project using R
 - The Statcast data used for this research is pitch by pitch data from 2019 to (August 10) 2023
 - I have a strong interest in analyzing trends that are happening within the pitcher batter matchup across MLB
-  - Some examples of its evolution are batters hitting for a lower average but doing more damage on the hits they do get, and pitchers not throwing as many innings but throwing a higher quality of "stuff"
+  - Some examples of its evolution are batters striking out more but hitting more homeruns, and pitchers not throwing as many innings but throwing higher quality 'stuff'
 - In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
-  - Vertical Approach Angle (VAA) describes the angle that the ball is crossing the plate; if VAA = 0°, then the ball is traveling completely parallel to the ground, if VAA = -90°, then the ball was thrown directly down at the ground
+  - Vertical Approach Angle (VAA) describes the angle that the ball crosses the plate at
+    - If VAA = 0°, then the ball is traveling completely parallel to the ground
+    - if VAA = -90°, then the ball never got to the plate because it was thrown directly down at the ground
-  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) angled 4-Seam Fastball should be harder to hit since batters swings' have a natural uppercut to them, their swing stays on plane with this type of pitched ball for less time
+  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) 4-Seam Fastball is harder to hit because it comes in at an angle that is not on the same plane as the batter's swing, which naturally has an **uppercut angle**
-    - Also, if a 4-Seam Fastball has a flatter VAA, then batters are likely to be deceived because they see a 4-Seam Fastball and think that its coming in at an angle that its not - resulting in worse quality of contact
+    - Also, batters are likely to be deceived if a 4-Seam Fastball has a flatter VAA than average because the batter will anticipate the pitch to come in at an angle that it does not
 - Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characterstics on their 4-Seam Fastball vs. pitchers who do not
   - And I identify and analyze batters, more specifically, the type of batters who *have* and *have not* had success vs. the 'optimal' VAA 4-Seam Fastball
 - I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA: